mapbox/mapbox-gl-draw/API.md

 #### draw.set

 This is fired every time a feature is commited via escape or the double click.
-The payload is an object with the `mapbox-gl-draw` id and the geojson representation of the feature.
+The payload is an object with the `mapbox-gl-draw` feature id and the geojson representation of the feature.

 #### draw.delete

 This is fired every time a feature is deleted inside of `mapbox-gl-draw`.
-The payload is an object with the `mapbox-gl-draw` id of the feature that was deleted and the geojson representation of the feature just before it was deleted.
+The payload is an object with the `mapbox-gl-draw` feature id of the feature that was deleted and the geojson representation of the feature just before it was deleted.

+#### draw.edit.start

+Fired every time a feature is selected for edit.
+The payload is an object with the `mapbox-gl-draw` feature id and the geojson representation of the feature.

+#### draw.edit.end

+Fired every time a feature is unselected for edit.
+The payload is an object with the `mapbox-gl-draw` feature id.